rdegges/rdegges-blog/articles/2012/too-short.md

 probably the fastest way to build stress, burn yourself out, and lower your morale.

 If you're stuck in a position you don't want to be in, call in sick for a day or two and really think about what you want to do with your time:

 -   Is there something amazing you want to build?
 -   Is there something you really enjoy doing that you're not doing now?
 -   Can you use your skills in a better way than you are now?

 Once you've thought it through, don't go easy on yourself.
 Make a decision.
 Hold your ground.
 Things always seems crazy at first (until you do them), so don't let your fear make your decisions for you.

 There's just not enough time in life to do things you hate, so instead of wasting your time away, just do the things you love to do.

-#### Tags

-programming, philosophy

-#### 1785 views and 0 responses

-  [Previous]: ../../../posts/2012/11/ambitions.html
-  [Index]: ../../../index.html
-  [Next]: ../../../posts/2012/10/hack-things-at-the-la-hackathon.html
-  []: ../../../image/2012/10/45312025-owl.jpg
+  [Owl Face Sketch]: |filename|/images/2012/owl-face-sketch.png "Owl Face Sketch"